icerpc/icerpc-csharp/examples/README.md

 ## [Authorization](./Authorization/)

-The Authorization example shows how to use an authorization interceptor and middleware to authorize requests and use request features to store contextual information.
+The Authorization example application illustrates how to create an authorization interceptor and middleware that can be used to authorize requests.

 ## [Compress](./Compress/)